-They have come a long way since the days of David Augustsson and Robert Samsonowitz tormenting the drumset and making the guitar squeal for hours and hours on all the while Ulf Stöckel annihilated his vocal chords with outmost perfection.
+We Live In Trenches have come a long way since the days of David Augustsson and Robert Samsonowitz tormenting the drum set and making the guitar squeal for hours and hours on all the while Ulf Stöckel annihilated his vocal cords with outmost perfection.
 Their dedication was unparalleled in the circle of somewhat affiliated bands; sweat was collected in buckets, need I say more?

 They honed their songwriting in a machine-like manor; the band could have (and still can) be likened to a demolition truck built to last a nuclear war ten times over.
 It’s no exaggeration, not meant to show off a tough side.
 It’s just the way things are.